 Cast iron comes with a lot of benefits.
 It is extremely long lasting.
 Even if you find an old cast-iron pot that looks worthless, you can season it and make it as good as new.
 This is a non-toxic kind of metal that, if well seasoned, ends up being non-stick as well.
 Meals cooked in a cast-iron skillet also provide a a good supplemental source of iron as some of the iron from a cast-iron skillet transfers to your food.
 This type of cookware is usually inexpensive, and can be even more so if you look at flea markets and swap meets for used items.

 Dutch ovens are most often used to make breads, cobblers, and soups or stews.
 These are all recipes that require even, slow cooking, which is what a dutch oven excels at.
 Anything that can be cooked in an oven can also theoretically be cooked in a dutch oven.
 There are a number of groups that challenge themselves to be creative with the uses of the dutch oven, creating beautiful slow roasted meats or moist cakes.
-The Dirty Gourmet original post of Dutch Oven Strawberry Rhubarb Cobbler is a great place to start for an easy and forgiving cobbler recipe.
+This Dutch Oven Strawberry Rhubarb Cobbler is a great place to start for an easy and forgiving cobbler recipe.

 How To Use On A Campfire